JanBessai/ecoop2021artifacts/extensible_visitor/src/main/java/ev/ep/README.md

 ## Miscellaneous

 We use default interfaces to implement ev.ep.m6.Eql which was not part of the original paper.
 We do this to avoid boilerplate code.
+In subsequent merged branches, these default interfaces need to be extended (ev.ep.m7i2.IsDataTypeMerged)